 Impact

 The vulnerability arises when an SSH server uses the CertChecker callback without configuring either the IsUserAuthority or IsHostAuthority functions.
-A client that presents an X.509 certificate can trigger a nil‑pointer dereference, causing the Go crypto SSH server to panic.
-This panic stops the server process, making the service unavailable to legitimate users; it does not expose stored data, but it disrupts availability and can facilitate a denial‑of‑service attack.
+Based on the description, it is inferred that a client presenting an X.509 certificate can trigger a nil‑pointer dereference, causing the Go crypto SSH server to panic, stopping the server process and resulting in a denial of service.
+The crash does not expose stored data but disrupts availability.

 Affected Systems